Summary minutes of meetings:

 St Mary’s governing body consists of 12 governors.
 There are two parent governors (elected by the parents of the school), one community governor (a member of the local community appointed by the governing body), seven foundation governors (practising Catholics who have been appointed by the diocese), the head teacher and one staff governor.
-The governors of St Mary’s have also appointed two associate member governors – this is a person that sits on the governing body as they have an area of expertise that will assist the governors in their duties, but is not a voting governor.
+The governors of St Mary’s, at times, also appoint associate member governors – these are people that sit on the governing body as they have an area of expertise that will assist the governors in their duties, but is not a voting governor.

 The governors are given administrative support in their role by the clerk, who also provides advice on governance, constitutional and procedural matters and ensures that the governing body is properly constituted, while managing information in accordance with legal requirements (minutes of meetings, school policies, etc.)